simplest-ayush/Linkedin-mini/Readme.md

 - **User Profiles:**

   - Personal profile with name, email, bio
-  - View profiles of other users and their posts
+  - View posts of all the users
   - Update your own profile (email, bio)

 - **Post Feed:**

   - Create text-only posts
   - Public feed with posts sorted newest first
-  - View posts of specific users
   - Author info shown with each post (custom emoji avatars for users)

 - **Frontend:**